 Price: $180 USD

 This cable/battery combo allows you to charge straight from the cable or through the battery.
-We’ve been using this kit for a few years now and we’ve been able to charge any device that we plug into the battery.
-The battery takes roughly 10 hours of ride time to fill, and will charge an iPhone four times, or our Garmin 800 GPS twice.
+I’ve been using this kit for many years now and I’ve been able to charge any device on it (sometimes via an external battery).
+The 6700mAh external battery takes roughly 10 hours of ride time to fill, and will charge an iPhone four times, or my Garmin 800 GPS twice.

 Pros: Heaps of battery power to keep your gear running the most out of all of these options.
 Plug in any device.
 You can charge the big battery up from the wall.
-We can even charge our iPads from this battery!
+I can even charge my iPad from this battery!

-Cons: You really need a handlebar bag or front pannier to run this well (we charged the battery in the top of our front pannier).
+Cons: You really need a handlebar bag or front pannier to run this well (I charged the battery in the top of my front pannier).
 Battery charge is slow from power point (same speed as charging from the dynamo).
 Vulnerable to theft if left on the street with your bike.

 Battery: 6700mAh Lithium Polymer